Have you seen the movie Limitless?

 Here are four common pitfalls to avoid when studying and trying to maintain healthy sleep patterns:

-- Cramming: Trying to stuff too much information into your head can cause serious cognitive overload and burnout.
-This can leave your brain feeling wired and overwhelmed.
+• Cramming: Trying to stuff too much information into your head can cause serious cognitive overload and burnout.

-- Studying right up until bedtime: Stop studying at least 30 minutes before your intended bedtime, especially if you’re using your cell phone or laptop to study.
-Research has shown that exposure to light, particularly blue light (like the kind your devices emit) suppresses the secretion of melatonin, a hormone that influences circadian rhythms.
-Mess around with these primal rhythms of sleep and wakefulness and you’re practically inviting insomnia over for a game of Scrabble.
+• Studying right up until bedtime: Stop studying at least 30 minutes before your intended bedtime.
+Research has shown that exposure to light, particularly blue light (from digital screens) suppresses the secretion of melatonin, a hormone that influences circadian rhythms.
+Mess around with these primal rhythms of sleep and wakefulness, and you’re practically inviting insomnia over for an all-night romp.

-- Overdoing caffeine and energy drinks: That 8 pm quad long shot grande from Starbucks is probably interfering with your sleep and if you’re not sleeping, you won’t memorize, focus, and prepare for your exams properly.
+• Overdoing caffeine and energy drinks: That 8pm quad long shot grande is probably interfering with your sleep.

 Okay, so what if you’ve made the same mistake my teenage self did and now have an entire history syllabus to cram into a day?
 It’s not optimal, but there are a few things you can do to remember more of what you’ve crammed than if you didn’t follow these last-minute study tips:

-- Caffeinate, but on a slow drip-feed: Rather than slamming your body with a quadruple shot of espresso, take frequent, small sips on your coffee, tea, or energy drink.
+• Caffeinate, but on a slow drip-feed: Rather than slamming your body with a quadruple shot of espresso, take frequent, small sips of your coffee, tea, or energy drink.
 Low doses of caffeine administered at regular intervals may help you focus better and for longer.

-- Review your study material in the morning: A sleepy brain is leakier than a submarine with air vents so it's crucial to revisit what you’ve studied the morning after to refresh those memories and solidify those cognitive pathways.
-In fact, the more spaced repetitions the better; although, with very little time to prepare for your exam, a single follow-up in the morning will have to do.
+• Review your study material in the morning: A sleepy brain is leakier than a submarine with air vents.
+It's crucial to revisit what you’ve studied the morning after to refresh those memories and solidify those cognitive pathways.
+In fact, the more spaced repetitions, the better; although, with very little time to prepare for your exam, a single follow-up in the morning will have to do.

 Who the heck has time to exercise before an exam?

-According to Dr. John J. Ratey, associate clinical professor of psychiatry at Harvard Medical School, YOU do.
-And if you don’t, you need to make time for it.
+According to Dr. John J. Ratey, associate clinical professor of psychiatry at Harvard Medical School, YOU do:

 “First, [exercise] optimizes your mind-set to improve alertness, attention, and motivation; second, it prepares and encourages nerve cells to bind to one another, which is the cellular basis for logging in new information; and third, it spurs the development of new nerve cells from stem cells in the hippocampus."

-If you’re not one of those fitness enthusiasts who post endless sweaty gym selfies of rippling abs and flexed biceps, let’s dispel your anxiety.
 When we talk about exercising between study sessions, we’re not talking about logging a two-hour-long gym session or training for a marathon.
-The idea is not to get your body looking like it belongs on an episode of Jersey Shore.

 What we’re talking about here is taking strategic study breaks during which you engage your body in gentle to moderate aerobic exercise.